yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_alter_table.md

 #### [*alter_column_type*]

 Change the type of an existing column.
+The following semantics apply:
-If data on disk is required to change, a full table rewrite is needed.
+- If data on disk is required to change, a full table rewrite is needed.

-If the optional `COLLATE` clause is not specified, the default collation for the new column type will be used.
+- If the optional `COLLATE` clause is not specified, the default collation for the new column type will be used.

-If the optional `USING` clause is not provided, the default conversion for the new column value will be the same as an assignment cast from the old type to the new type.
+- If the optional `USING` clause is not provided, the default conversion for the new column value will be the same as an assignment cast from the old type to the new type.

-A `USING` clause must be included when there is no implicit assignment cast available from the old type to the new type.
+- A `USING` clause must be included when there is no implicit assignment cast available from the old type to the new type.
+- Alter type is not supported on partitioned tables [#16980](https://github.com/yugabyte/yugabyte-db/issues/16980).
+- Alter type is not supported on tables with rules.
+- Alter type on tables with CDC streams will result in garbage data for the changed column.

 ##### Alter type without table-rewrite